Although I have lived here in the Pacific Northwest for the last 16 years or so – my roots are definitely southern.

 Oh and don’t forget the ice-cold glass of buttermilk…

-Sure you can buy a can of pinto beans at the store, but there’s just something about cooking them the old-fashioned way, like mama used to, that makes them taste just like home.
+It didn’t matter who we were visiting, there was always a big pot of soup beans simmering on the stove.
+Sure you can buy a can of pinto beans at the store, but there’s just something about cooking them the old-fashioned way, like grandma used to, that makes them taste like home.

-I’ll admit, it’s a fairly long process, cleaning, sorting, soaking, rinsing, and then an all day simmer, but let me tell you it’s worth it.
+I’ll admit, it’s a fairly long process, cleaning, sorting, soaking, rinsing, and then an all day simmer, but let me tell you it’s SO worth it.

 And inexpensive?